klipper4cnc-coder/klipper4cnc/README.md

 ## Disclaimer

 This project can move real hardware.
+(Not yet, but it will soon)

 **Use at your own risk.**
 Do not run on machines without proper safety measures.